jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-16.md

 Both of these proofS can be adapted to any curvilinear figure.

-## Proposition 17: Every body that moves in a circle endeavors to move away {rom the center of the circle that it describes.
+### Proposition 17: Every body that moves in a circle endeavors to move away from the center of the circle that it describes.

-Proof: As long as a body moves in a circle, it is being compelled by some external cause; and if this ceases, it at once proceeds to ~ move at a tangent to the circle (previous Prop.).
+Proof: As long as a body moves in a circle, it is being compelled by some external cause.

+If this ceases, it at once proceeds to move at a tangent to the circle (previous Prop.).

 All the points of this tangent, except that which touches the circle, fall outside the circle (Prop.
 16 Book 3 Elements) and are therefore further distant from the center.

-Therefore when a stone moving in a circle in a sling EA is at a point A, it endeavors to continue in a line, all of whose points are farther distant from the center E than any points on the circumference LAB.
+Therefore when a stone moving in a circle in a sling `EA` is at point `A`, it endeavors to continue in a line, all of whose points are farther distant from the center E than any points on the circumference LAB.

 This is nothing other than to endeavor to move away from the center of the circle that it describes.
 Q.E.D.

-## Proposition 18: If a body A moves toward a body B, which is at rest, and B loses nothing of its state of rest in spite of the impetus of body A, then neither will A lose anything of its motion, but will retain entirely the same quantity of motion that it had before.
+### Proposition 18: If a body A moves toward a body B, which is at rest, and B loses nothing of its state of rest in spite of the impetus of body A, then neither will A lose anything of its motion, but will retain entirely the same quantity of motion that it had before.

 Proof: Assume that body A loses some of its motion without transferring the lost motion to B. This will reduce the amount of motion in Nature than before, which is absurd (Prop.
 13 Part 2).